clowdfish/1clicktrips/README.md

 ```

 ### Frontend
-Go to the `/frontend` directory and install all npm and bower modules and the the Typescript definitions.
+Go to the `/frontend` directory and install all npm and bower modules.
 ```
 $ cd ./frontend
-$ npm install && bower install && tsd reinstall
+$ npm install && bower install
 ```
 To start the frontend development process, start gulp in `/frontend`.
 ```
 $ gulp live
 ```
 A watch process is started with a thin server layer delivering the frontend to the client.
-The process also includes a proxy that redirects all requests for `/api/` to localhost:8080 which is answered by the `server.js` file.
+The process also includes a proxy that redirects all requests for `/api/` to localhost:8080 which is answered by the `server.js` file (once you started that server).
 On the production server a .htaccess file will be responsible for that part.

 ## Server requirements